bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/tags.md

 ## Supporting Multiple Attributes and Accessing Template Variables

-If you'd like your tag to support multiple attributes separated by a comma, that's easy to do with the following statement:
+If you'd like your tag to support multiple attributes separated by a comma:

 ```ruby
 param1, param2 = attributes.split(",").map(&:strip)